On ne voit bien qu'avec le cœur, the original French |

 There's nothing strange or unusual about this.
 It's possible to do the same with many other verbs.
 Usually we say that the object is 'understood'.
 But what is understood here?

-We can tell from both the broader and narrower context that the fox is talking of the nature of 'things' in general, and in particular the nature of emotional ties.
+We can tell from both the broader and the narrower context that the fox is talking of the nature of 'things' in general, and in particular the nature of emotional ties.

 In the narrower context, the fox says in the very next sentence that the eyes can't see 'what is essential' (l'essentiel).
 This is the 'understood' object of the sentence.